-WWL 2018 - WWL 2022 Persecution Pattern for Qatar (Spheres of life)
+WWL 2019 - WWL 2023 Persecution Pattern for Qatar

-The levels of pressure in the Church sphere of life have been stable at an extreme level over the last four reporting periods.
-The Private and Family spheres have both shown steady increases in pressure-levels over the last three reporting periods and have reached an extreme level.
+The levels of pressure in the Church sphere of life have been stable at an extreme level over the last five reporting periods.
+The Private and Family spheres have both shown steady increases in pressure-levels and have levelled off at an extreme level.